Scosh/networks-on-linux/README.md

 # networks-on-linux
-contains the names of useful programs and libraries for network managing
+Contains the names of useful programs and libraries for network management.

 ### Other repositories in this series
 - [graphics-on-linux](https://github.com/InnayTool/graphics-on-linux)